pepubear/blog-portfolio/src/content/post/senior-network/index.md

 Due to our limited timeframe, we couldn't implement all of the solutions we wanted to, so we're saving some of these for the next, and last year in our Cybersecurity program.
 With my specially crafted schedule, I'll finally have enough time to develop many more solutions, learning materials, and labs for our program.

 Students need to learn with lab environments, and our network allows that!
-The only catch is the limited people-power.
+The only catch is the limited peoplepower.
 My partner and I are only two people, and we shed blood, sweat, and tears to learn as much as we could with our limited time!
 With the knowledge we have now, I am hoping we can get more student engineers to help us and create new ideas for the program.

 Some of the future solutions and labs include: